isomerpages/moe-queenstownpri/_open-house-2023/Frequently Asked Questions (FAQ).md

 For students who prefer to go cashless, POSB Smart Buddy watches may be used.
 Application details will be provided before P1 Admin Day.

-Students under MOE or SAC Financial Assistance Schemes (FAS) will have money credited to them in their Ez-Link cards upon activation for them to purchase their meals.
+Students under MOE FASor School-Based Financial Assistance Schemes will have money credited to them in their Ez-Link cards upon activation for them to purchase their meals.

 It would be good to teach your child how to count money in preparation for school.
 Do give your child smaller denominations, like 50-cent coins or $1 coins, as these are easier for them to handle.
 Please avoid $5 or $10 notes.